ionic-team/ionic-docs/versioned_docs/version-v6/api/router.md

 The router is a component for handling routing inside vanilla and Stencil JavaScript projects.

 :::note
- Note: this component should only be used with vanilla and Stencil JavaScript projects.
-For Angular projects, use [`ion-router-outlet`](router-outlet.md) and the Angular router.
+ Note: This component should only be used with vanilla and Stencil JavaScript projects.
+See the routing guides for [Angular](../angular/navigation), [React](../react/navigation), and [Vue](../vue/navigation) for framework-specific routing solutions.
 :::